Configuring Additional Settings for a

 Options, configure the following settings.
 This option is

-available for Cloudpath and third-party captive portal network types.
+External MAC Authentication, and third-party captive portal network

 NAS